 I can go on and on but I think there are enough reasons to understand that commercial gyms today are full of crap.
-And you know what’s the funny thing?
-If you train in commercial gym you actually pay for that crap.
-It is business after all.
+And you know what the funny thing is?
+If you train in a commercial gym you actually pay for that crap.
+It is a business after all.
 Nowadays people go to gyms pretty much to socialize rather than to train.
 But it’s not what gyms were originally meant to be.
-You can’t even imagine how your progress will skyrocket when you will get rid of all that annoying shit and will train rough in place where you’re the master and where you can concentrate on lifting.
+You can’t even imagine how your progress will skyrocket when you will get rid of all that annoying shit and will train rough in a place where you’re the master and where you can concentrate on lifting.

 Tommy Kono’s Home Gym

 Here are the pros of your own home gym: